Shrekie/backparade/README.md

-Image viewer, shows directory images in a scrollable smart feed.

-Supports video, webm etc
+Image/Video viewer,
+scrollable smart feed of a directory and its media.

+images, webm, mp4 etc.